soloemoon/biz-wizard/README.md

-# bizwiz
+# biz-wizard
-NOTE: This package is still a major work in progress!
+UNDER DEVELOPMENT

-bizwiz was created to make office life a bit easier.
+biz-wizard was created to make office life a bit easier.
 This package contains a helper functions meant to facilitate common business tasks.
 The simple API enables even the most non-technical users to benefit.

 With bizwiz you can:
 * Quickly generate beautiful formatted tables